motelangela07/A-Web-Based-Booking-System-for-Althea-s-Orchard-Private-Resort-and-Event-Places/README.md

-# FINAL PROJECT: A WEB-BASED BOOKING SYSTEM FOR ALTHEA'S ORCHARD PRIVTE RESORT AND EVENT PLACES
+# FINAL PROJECT: A Web Based Booking System for Althea's Orchard Private Resort and Event Places
 IT 311 - System Administration and Maintenance
 IT 312 - System Integration and Architecture
 IT 313 - System Analysis and Design
 IT 314 - Web Systems and Technologies

 MEMBERS: